- 01. Academic Support: Until What Age Should Parents Help With Homework?

 - Be honest and share your own personal experiences about what subjects you struggled with in the past.
 This will create a relaxed, stress-free environment,

-- Adopt a positive attitude and never criticize his teachers or the UK Education System in front of him,
+- Adopt a positive attitude and never criticize his or her teachers in front of them,

 - Never and I mean NEVER do the homework for your child!
 (Don't ever forget this one.)

 When the student takes the big step and enters secondary school, there will be a lot of changes and adaptations during which you will remain as a distant support system.

 After that, it's his game and he'll get to learn to play quite rapidly!

 Of course, this does not mean that you will no longer help to answer questions and guide your child, however, the student should now be at a phase where he is autonomous and able to do his homework completely independently.
 The pupil knows that before he leaves for school the next morning his homework should be finished.